 1150 Cook Street is located at the southwest corner of Cook and View Streets.
 A long-time gas station brownfield site, it will be environmentally remediated as part of the proposed development.
 East of the subject property are multi-family buildings at 1020, 1039 and 1051 View Street.
 These buildings are 17, 11 and 9 levels, respectively.
 Immediately north of the site are car dealerships on both the east and west sides of Cook Street.
+There is currently a proposal with the City of Victoria for the car dealership across View Street to the North.
+That proposal contemplates over 400,000 sf of area and two towers of 17 and 19 storeys.
 To the south and west of the site are low rise office buildings.